advance100/doc_webpack/writing-webpack-plugins.md

 There are multiple types of plugin interfaces.

+* Timing
  * sync (default): As seen above.
 Use return.
  * async: Last parameter is a callback.
 Signature: function(err, result)
  * parallel: The handlers are invoked parallel (async).

+* Return value
  * not bailing (default): No return value.
  * bailing: The handlers are invoked in order until one handler return something.
  * parallel bailing: The handlers are invoked parallel (async).
 The first (by order) returned value is significant.
  * waterfall: Each handler get the result value of the last handler as argument.

 ## Compiler